Privacy and Digital Millennium Copyright Act (“DMCA”) Policy

 • Provide any information about yourself to us, such as your name, address, telephone number, e-mail address or any avatar, screen name or user name you may use;

-• Use any of the interactive or public comment features of this Website;
+• Use any of the interactive or public comment features of this Websites;

-• Use or provide any information on this Website or on or through any of its features; or
+• Use or provide any information on these Websites or on or through any of their features; or

-• Purchase any item or service through the Website.
+• Purchase any item or service through the Websites.

 8. Copyright Protection under the DMCA/Repeat Infringer Removal Policy.